ni/nimi-python/docs/nidcpower/class.rst

     :param resource_name:

-        Specifies the **resourceName** assigned by Measurement
-        & Automation Explorer (MAX), for example "PXI1Slot3" where "PXI1Slot3" is an instrument's **resourceName**. **resourceName** can also be a logical IVI name.
+        Specifies the **resourceName** as seen in Measurement & Automation Explorer (MAX) or lsni, for example "PXI1Slot3" where "PXI1Slot3" is an instrument's **resourceName**. **resourceName** can also be a logical IVI name.

-        If independent_channels is True, **resource name** can be names of the instrument(s) assigned by Measurement & Automation Explorer (MAX) and the channel(s) to initialize.
-Specify the instrument(s) and channel(s) using the form PXI1Slot3/0,PXI1Slot3/2-3,PXI1Slot4/2-3 or PXI1Slot3/0,PXI1Slot3/2:3,PXI1Slot4/2:3,
+        If independent_channels is True, **resource name** can be names of the instrument(s) and the channel(s) to initialize.
+Specify the instrument(s) and channel(s) using the form "PXI1Slot3/0,PXI1Slot3/2-3,PXI1Slot4/2-3 or
-        where PXI1Slot3 and PXI1Slot4 are instrument resource names and 0, 2, and 3 are
+        PXI1Slot3/0,PXI1Slot3/2:3,PXI1Slot4/2:3", where "PXI1Slot3" and "PXI1Slot4" are
-        channels.
-If you exclude a channels string after an instrument resource name, all channels of the instrument are included in the session.
+        instrument resource names followed by channels.
+If you exclude a channels string after an instrument resource name, all channels of the instrument(s) are included in the session.